Bayesian nonparametric sparse VAR models: Posterior inference

-We analyse the efficiency of the MCMC samples by employing standard convergence diagnostic measures.
+The burn-in period and the thinning rate have been chosen following a graphical dissection of the posterior progressive averages and the standard convergence MCMC diagnostics.
+Table \ref{Coda_lambda} shows the diagnostics averaged over 50 independent experiments.

 Since in a data augmentation framework, the mixing of the MCMC may depend on the autocorrelation in both parameter and latent variable samples, we focus on $\lambda_{ij}$, $u_{ij}$ and $\beta_{ij}$.
-The convergence diagnostic for $\lambda_{ij}$, after removing $500$ burn-in iterations, indicates the chain has converged (see Table \ref{Coda_lambda}).
+The diagnostic for $\lambda_{ij}$, after removing $500$ burn-in iterations, indicates the chain has converged.
 The inefficiency factor and the autocorrelation at lag $10$ on the original sample suggest high levels of dependence in the sample, which can be mitigated by thinning the chains.
 We keep only every $5$th sample and obtain substantial reduction of sample autocorrelation.
 See Supplementary Material for further details.

-We use the thinned MCMC samples of $\Xi$ to estimate the network adjacency matrix and the samples of $D$ to estimate the number of colours and classify the edge intensity.
-We provide in Figure \ref{graphXi} the resulting causality network.
-In each coloured graph the nodes represent the $n$ variables of the VAR model, and a clockwise-oriented edge between two nodes $i$ and $j$ represents a non-null coefficient for the variable $y_{j,t-1}$ in the $i$-th equation of the VAR.
-The blue edges represent negative coefficients, while the red ones represent positive coefficients.
-See Supplementary Material for further results.